RAVI-CHANDRIKA-05/CODEBASICS_CHALLENGE9/README.md

 **2. What are the bottom 2 promotion types in terms of their impact on Incremental Sold Units?**<br>

 <img align="right" src="https://raw.githubusercontent.com/RAVI-CHANDRIKA-05/CODEBASICS_CHALLENGE9/main/images/bottom2_promotype.JPG" alt="Image" style="width: 300px; height: auto; margin-right: 10px;">
-The "25% off" and "50% off" promotion types are among the least effective in terms of driving incremental sold units.
-In fact, the "25% off" promotion type has a negative impact, indicating a decrease in sales.
-This suggests that these promotion types may not have been successful in attracting customers or encouraging additional purchases compared to other promotion types.
+"25% off" and "50% off" promotion types are among the least effective in terms of driving incremental sold units.
+These promotions may be less effective in driving incremental sales due to their reliance solely on price reduction, potentially leading to perceptions of lower product value.
 <br><br><br><br>

 *******************************************